sylvainbx/rust-book-fr/FRENCH/src/ch10-01-syntax.md

 -->

 <span class="caption">Encart 10-4 : deux fonctions qui se distinguent seulement
-par leurs noms et le type dans leur signature</span>
+par leur nom et le type dans leur signature</span>

 <!--
 The `largest_i32` function is the one we extracted in Listing 10-3 that finds